Tracking Sewage Pollution

 The figures, supplied by the water companies themselves, understate the problem, as the data is poorly collected by the Water Companies, with monitoring defective or in many cases completely absent.

-Sewage everywhere
+Sewage Everywhere

 There is sewage overflowing into rivers in almost every constituency across England and Wales.
-A very few miss out, simply because they don’t have any Combined Sewage Overflows.
-CSOs mix toilet sewage with rainwater and then discharge it into rivers, creating a horrible environment for fish and other creatures - it poisons them, and the rivers die.
-You'll find all sorts of unsanitary sanitary products floating downstream.
+A very few miss out, simply because they don't have any Combined Sewage Overflows.

 Top of The Poops - Constituencies

-Swimming in sewage
+Swimming in Sewage

 Most, if not actually all, of the beaches and designated coastal bathing locations around England and Wales are regular recipients of a good layer of sewage.